The Victorian Skills Authority (VSA) provides evidence-based planning and solutions to meet current and future skills needs in Victoria.

 - The annual Victorian Skills Plan(opens in a new window) provides a skills roadmap that sets out training needs for the next 3 years.

-- The Employment Forecast Dashboard(opens in a new window) provides up-to-date information on in-demand and emerging jobs.
+- The Employment Projections Dashboard(opens in a new window) provides up-to-date information on in-demand and emerging jobs.

-- The Victorian Skills Gateway(opens in a new window) an online portal to help current and prospective students find information about VET opportunities.
+- The Victorian Skills Gateway(opens in a new window) and the Discover training, courses and careers page provide current and prospective students with online information about VET opportunities.

-- Skills and Jobs Centres(opens in a new window) located at most TAFES and dual-sector universities in Victoria, these centres provide free, in-person advice on starting out in the workforce, training courses, career planning, apprenticeships, traineeships and more.
+- Skills and Jobs Centres, which are located at TAFEs and dual-sector universities in Victoria, provide free, qualified advice on starting out in the workforce, training options and courses, career planning, apprenticeships, traineeships and more.

-- The TAFE and Training Line(opens in a new window) free, over the phone help and advice about TAFE and training courses, qualifications and training providers.
+- The TAFE and Training Line provides free phone and email support about TAFE and training courses, qualifications and training providers.

 The Victorian Skills Authority (VSA) also oversees the VET Development Centre(opens in a new window) which promotes professional development for training practitioners.